shrutiVij1502/AWS_Code_pipeline_django_app/README.md

-# TASK
+# TASK - Deploy Django App using AWS Code Pipeline
-old repo name - project102

 ### Create an EC2 server.
 ### Pick any Django or python-based sample app from google or create it on your own.